ankitsinghaniyaz/classandobjects/content/tutorial/using_react_mobx_with_rails.md

 keywords = ["using mobx and react with rails", "mobx", "rails"] date = "2016-09-15T01:02:27+05:30" description = "Step by step guide on how to setup rails project to use mobx and react.
-This can be a bit tricky, just use my react rails mobx boilerplate and get started" draft = true slug = "" tags = ["react js", "rails", "mobx"] title = "How to use React and MobX with Rails 5" toc = false
+This can be a bit tricky, just use my react rails mobx boilerplate and get started" draft = false slug = "" tags = ["react js", "rails", "mobx"] title = "How to use React and MobX with Rails 5" toc = false

 +++
 MobX is the new state management library which packs really well with react.
 Mobx makes things much simpler to `redux`, which is more famous in react community.
-I have detailed out the step on how to get started with using mobx with rails 5.
+I have detailed out the step on how to get started with using mobx and rails 5.

 ## Install [react_on_rails gem](https://github.com/shakacode/react_on_rails/blob/master/docs/tutorial.md)

 To make mobx functional with rails, I had to drop `react-rails` gem and adopt the `react_on_rails` gem.
 Setting it up is cumbersome in the beginning but it pays off well in the long run.
 React on rails site have a detailed guide on how to setup react_on_rails gem, I'll just quickly brush them up.

-> The below lines are just for reference, you can directly download the `react-rails-mobx-boilerplate` from my github repo and get started.
+> The below lines are just for reference, you can directly download the [react-rails-mobx-boilerplate](https://github.com/ankitsinghaniyaz/react-rails-mobx-boilerplate) from my GitHub repo and get started.

 ```
 # adding the gem, add the below line to your gem file